syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 ![](SfDataGrid_images/PDF/GridStylePDF.png)

-Also SfDataGrid allow to customize the below styles while exporting to PDF
+You can also customize the below styles while exporting to PDF

 * BottomTableSummaryStyle
 * GroupCaptionStyle